stefanZorcic/scaling-book/gpus.md

 The GPU switching fabric can in theory be extended to arbitrary sizes by adding additional switches or layers of indirection, at the cost of additional latency and costly network switches.

 <p markdown=1 class="takeaway">**Takeaway**: Within an H100 node, we have 450GB/s egress bandwidth from each GPU, while beyond the node, this drops to 400GB/s.
-Both have full bisection bandwidth, regardless of scale.</p>
+Both have full bisection bandwidth.</p>

 **GB200 NVL72s:** NVIDIA has recently begun producing new GB200 NVL72 GPU clusters that combine 72 GPUs in a single NVLink domain with full 900GB/s of GPU to GPU bandwidth.
 These domains can then be linked into larger SuperPods with proportionally higher (9x) IB fat tree bandwidth.
 Here is a diagram of that topology: